Hypertopic/HyperGlosae/README.md

 ## Deliverables

-The folders of the repository will correspond to the main deliverables:
+The folders of the repository correspond to the main deliverables:

-- `samples` of parallel documents, meaningful for stakeholders of our existing software,
+- `samples` of parallel documents, meaningful for stakeholders,
-- `features` specification through usage scenarios,
-- `frontend` prototype for reading and writing parallel documents (see instructions for [testing it](./frontend/CONTRIBUTING.md)),
+- `frontend` prototype for reading and writing parallel documents, along with `scenarios` as user-centered specifications,
-- `backend` prototype for storing parallel documents (see instructions for [testing it](./backend/CONTRIBUTING.md)),
+- `backend` prototype for storing parallel documents.
-- `library` of reusable parts to be integrated in other frontends.

 ## How to test a development version with sample data?